danielanoir/ES6-Demo/README.md

 append(2); //[2], not [1, 2]
 ```

+#### Using default params:
+Pros:
+- Don't have to define params every time you use the same functions

+Cons:
+- Risk forgetting that you defined default params.

 ##Arrow functions
 An arrow function is an anonymous function expression that doesn't change the value of `this`.